-Find great craft business resources that are cost effective and deliver great value for your time and money.
+Craft business resources that are cost effective and deliver great value for your time and money.

 You will find information about art business resources all throughout the site, but, of course, when you're looking for a specific resource, it's easy to forget which article you read that mentioned a resource that was of interest to you.
 So this list should help you to find resources quickly.

 SBI! is a lot more than just a web hosting company, they provide all of the instruction and resources you need to take your idea for an online business and turn it into a site that gets traffic and makes sales.

-In addition to web hosting, SBI! provides an extremely thorough Action Guide which shows you step by step exactly how to build a site that gets traffic and can be profitable, and the Action Guide is integrated with a system of tools that makes website building easy even for the non-technically inclined.
+In addition to web hosting, SBI! provides an extremely thorough Action Guide which shows you step by step exactly how to build a site that gets traffic and can be profitable.
+The Action Guide is integrated with a system of tools that makes website building easy even for the non-technically inclined.

-Paint.net is a free graphics editing software program designed for PC.
+Paint.net: Paint.net is a free graphics editing software program designed for PC.
 Unfortunately, it is not available for Macs.
 I used this software regularly until I made the switch to a Mac.
 Paint.net is simple to use, and there's a very good chance it will offer everything you need in photo editing software.
 As a bonus, Paint.net is very similar to Photoshop, so if you decide to move up and purchase Photoshop in the future, you'll have an easy time learning that software if you already know your way around Paint.net.

-Gimp is another free image editing software option, and it is available for both PC and Mac.
+Gimp: Gimp is another free image editing software option, and it is available for both PC and Mac.
 I have tried Gimp, but I found it wasn't very intuitive to use.
 Don't take my word for it, though.
 Plenty of people absolutely love Gimp, so just because it wasn't right for me, doesn't mean it won't be right for you.

-Canva is a website that allows you to create images for social media.
+Canva: Canva is a website that allows you to create images for social media.
 You can use it entirely for free, or add some of their premium images and templates for very reasonable prices.

 A keyword search tool will help you discover what terms people are using to search for any topic, so you can focus your writing in a way that helps your site get found at the search engines.